cisco-ie/Pipedown/README.md

 ### Vagrant

 For an easy Pipedown-in-a-box demonstration, please refer to the [vagrant](https://github.com/cisco-ie/Pipedown/tree/master/vagrant) directory.
-Here you will be able to download a fully functional vagrant environment that has Router-Connectedness up and running already.
+Here you will be able to download a fully functional vagrant environment that has Pipedown up and running already.
+This demonstration uses concepts that can be better understood by consulting the IOS XR tutorials: https://xrdocs.github.io/application-hosting/tutorials/.

 ## Usage